GarethFromWales/NerfedButtons4Wow/README.md

 Disclaimer: Understanding NerfedButtons requires a modicum of effort and the exercise of a few brain cells, you have been warned...

-instructions in docs folder in md format, or check the online version at https://garethfromwales.github.io/NerfedButtons4Wow/
+instructions in docs folder in .md format, or check the online version at https://garethfromwales.github.io/NerfedButtons4Wow/